1920 East Prussian plebiscite: German "Heimatdienst"

 Both sides started a propaganda campaign.
 In March 1919 Paul Hensel, the Lutheran Superintendent of Johannisburg, had travelled to Versailles to hand over a collection of 144,447 signatures to the Allies to protest the planned cession.
 Pro-German campaigners collected several regional associations under the Ostdeutscher Heimatdienst (East German Homeland Service), which collected over 220,000 members.
 The Heimatdienst in the region was led by Max Worgitzki, an author and publisher of the Ostdeutsche Nachrichten.

 The Heimatdienst exerted strong psychological pressure on Masurians to vote for Germany and threatened Polish forces with physical violence.
 They appealed to Prussian history and loyalty to the Prussian state, disqualified Polish culture and warned of the Catholic religion and Poland's alleged economical backwardness.
-The pro-Germans presented the probability that all men would be drafted into the Polish military to fight Soviet Russia if they would vote for the annexation by Poland.
+The pro-Germans presented the probability that all men would be drafted into the Polish military to fight Soviet Russia if they voted for the annexation by Poland.
 A Soviet invasion was then being attempted in the alleged eastern parts of Poland.

-Those were no new standpoints but had been the prevailing common sense in Mazurian public mind for decades.
-The German nationalist feelings were recently strengthened even more by the massive rebuilding programme of the devastated towns, which had been destroyed during the Russian invasion in the autumn of 1914 and were then financially adopted by large German cities.
+Those were no new standpoints but had been the prevailing beliefs in Mazurian public mind for decades.
+The nationalist feelings were recently strengthened even more by the massive rebuilding programme of the devastated towns, which had been destroyed during the Russian invasion in the autumn of 1914 and were being financially adopted by large German cities.
 Rennie, the British commissioner in Allenstein, reported on 11 March 1920, that "in those parts which touch the Polish frontier a vigorous German propaganda is in progress" and that "the Commission is doing all it can to prevent German officials in the district from taking part in national propaganda in connection with the Plebiscite.
 Ordinances and instructions in this sense have been issued".

 Polish campaign

 A delegation of Masurians petitioned the Allies in March 1919 to join their region with Poland.

-The Poles established an unofficial Masurian Plebiscite Committee (Mazurski Komitet Plebiscytowy) on 6 June 1919 that was chaired by a Polish citizen Juliusz Bursche, later Bishop of the Evangelical-Augsburg Church in Poland.
+The Poles established an unofficial Masurian Plebiscite Committee (Mazurski Komitet Plebiscytowy) on 6 June 1919.
+It was chaired by a Polish citizen, Juliusz Bursche, later Bishop of the Evangelical-Augsburg Church in Poland.
 There was also an unofficial Warmian Plebiscite Committee.
-They tried to convince the Masurians of Warmia (Ermland) and Masuria that they were victims of a long period of Germanisation but that Poles now had the opportunity to liberate themselves from Prussian rule.
+They tried to convince the Masurians of Warmia (Ermland) and Masuria that they were victims of a long period of Germanisation but that the Poles now had the opportunity to liberate themselves from Prussian rule.

-Rennie reported to Curzon at the British Foreign Office on 18 February 1920, that the Poles, who had taken control of the Polish Corridor to the Baltic Sea, had "entirely disrupted the railway, telegraphic and telephone system, and the greatest difficulty is being experienced".
+Rennie reported to Curzon at the British Foreign Office on 18 February 1920 that the Poles, who had taken control of the Polish Corridor to the Baltic Sea, had "entirely disrupted the railway, telegraphic and telephone system, and the greatest difficulty is being experienced".